-There are at least three new phishing email scams, sent in January 2014, that you should be aware of.
+There are at least two new phishing email scams, sent in August 2014, that you should be aware of.
 The emails ask recipients to validate their email addresses, increase mail quota and/or verify their passwords.
-There is also an email made to look like a LeadStreet lead generated by remax.com.
-The scams are being sent from email addresses made to look like RE/MAX Technical Support, RE/MAX Technical Support Team, RE/MAX AdminTechnical Support Team and email@example.com addresses.
+There is also an email made to look like a LeadStreet lead or general inquiry generated by remax.com or global.remax.com.
+The scams are being sent from email addresses disguised as RE/MAX Technical Support, RE/MAX Technical Support Team, RE/MAX AdminTechnical Support Team, email@example.com and firstname.lastname@example.org addresses.

 Please know that the RE/MAX Legal Department is working on taking down the phishing URLs, and that you would never receive communications from RE/MAX asking you to visit a third-party site to validate any email information.
 If you receive a suspicious email, do not click any of its links.